Using ABASQL with TextPad

 Other TextPad Settings

 The most effective way to use ABASQL is from within a text editor that permits you start a command-line program to operate on a window.
+You can use Visual Studio or a free-standing text editor.
 There are plenty of text editors that are available as freeware or shareware at a reasonable cost.
 Here is a list of some editors I know of, and links to their sites:

 If you search around at sites like download.com, you can find even more.